dj-daludado/api-doc-portfolio/README.md

 2. Clone this repository and run Swagger UI locally

 ## About Me
-I am a technical writer with experience in API documentation, OpenAPI, and developer portals.
-Check out my resume and full portfolio at [LinkedIn](https://linkedin.com/in/djdaludado).
+I am a Senior Documentation Specialist with experience in API documentation, OpenAPI, and developer portals.
+Check out my resume at [LinkedIn](https://linkedin.com/in/djdaludado).